 20.2.
 In order to complete a University of Otago professional degree, a student must pass at least all of the papers required for the final year of the degree at the University of Otago.

 20.3.
 No student may count RPL credit for more than one third of the points required for a qualification.

 20.4.
 A student who requires less than a full-time course to complete an Otago qualification may complete the qualification by taking approved papers at another university in New Zealand.
-Prior written approval must be obtained from the Director, Academic Services.
+Prior written approval must be obtained from the relevant Pro-Vice-Chancellor.
 300-level papers will not be approved unless the 300-level papers specified in a major subject requirement have previously been passed at the University of Otago.

 20.5.
 A student from an overseas university shall be required to pass at least one year of full-time study which includes, for a general degree, all the 300-level papers required for that degree.